François d'Orléans, Prince of Joinville: Children

-François and Francisca's oldest daughter, Françoise, was the mother of Prince Jean, pretender to the French throne.
+François and Francisca's daughter, Françoise, was the mother of Prince Jean, pretender to the French throne.
 His own son and his grandson have been considered the legitimate claimants to the throne of France, and his great-grandson, Jean, Count of Paris, is the current claimant to the French crown.

-François and Francisca' son, Pierre (1845–1919), entered the United States Naval Academy on 15 October 1861.
+François and Francisca's son, Pierre, entered the United States Naval Academy on 15 October 1861.
 He received an honorary appointment as an ensign in the United States Navy on 28 May 1863 and served on the frigate USS John Adams.
 He was granted a leave of absence from the Navy as of 1 January 1864 and resigned from the Navy on 30 May 1864.
 He returned to France in June of that year.